 Role Call: Ralph Richardson as Librarian—Information Provider (male); Nancy Bleier as Girl in Library (Circulation Clerk)—Information Provider (female)

 Details: Dir.
 Wes Craven.
 Perf.
 Neve Campbell, Courtney Cox, David Arquette, Patrick Dempsey, Parker Posey, Scott Foley.
 Dimension Films, 2000.

 Synopsis: The third in the trilogy, Sidney Prescott (Neve Campbell) returns to help solve murders on the set of Stab 3.
 Reporter Gail Weathers (Courtney Cox) and the actress playing Gail in the film (Parker Posey) look up information about Sidney’s mother in the film studio’s archives.
-Carrie Fisher makes a brief—but memorable—appearance as the failed white movie actress-turned-archivist who knows every face in the files.
+Carrie Fisher makes a brief—but memorable—appearance as the failed movie actress-turned-archivist who knows every face in the files.

 Role Call: Carrie Fisher as Bianca Burnette/Archives Librarian—Information Provider/Comic Relief (female)